 #Frequently Asked Questions

-#Will a force restart erase my data?
+Will a force restart erase my data?

 No. A force restart is safe for your data.
 It’s the same as pulling the power and rebooting.
 Your photos, apps, messages, and settings all stay intact.

-#How long does the spinning wheel normally last?
+How long does the spinning wheel normally last?

 During a normal iOS update, the spinning wheel can last 5 to 20 minutes.
 That’s expected behavior.
 If it’s been stuck for more than 30 minutes with no progress, the update has likely failed and you should force restart.

-#Can a bad app cause the spinning wheel?
+Can a bad app cause the spinning wheel?

 Yes.
 If an app crashes during launch and iOS tries to open it automatically on boot, it can create a loop.
 After force restarting, delete any apps you installed right before the problem started.
-You can also check if the issue is app-related by seeing if your iPhone is frozen only when opening specific apps.
+You can also check whether the issue is app-related by seeing if your iPhone is frozen only when opening specific apps.

-#What if my iPhone shows the spinning wheel after a water incident?
+What if my iPhone shows the spinning wheel after a water incident?

 Don’t charge it while wet.
 Wait at least 48 hours in a dry environment, then try a force restart.
 Water damage to internal components can cause boot failures that only Apple can repair.

-#Does restoring from a backup bring back the spinning wheel problem?
+Does restoring from a backup bring back the spinning wheel problem?

-#My iPhone shows the spinning wheel only when making calls.
+My iPhone shows the spinning wheel only when making calls.
 Is that the same issue?

 That’s a different issue.
 A spinning wheel during calls points to a network or carrier problem, not a boot failure.
 Check your cellular data settings.

-#Can I fix the spinning wheel without a computer?
+Can I fix the spinning wheel without a computer?

 Only through a force restart.
 If the force restart doesn’t work, you need a computer with Finder or iTunes for Recovery Mode and DFU Mode.
 There’s no way to access these restore options from the iPhone itself when it’s stuck on the spinning wheel.

-#Should I use third-party repair tools?
+Should I use third-party repair tools?

-Tools like Tenorshare ReiBoot offer a Standard Repair option that’s similar to Recovery Mode but with a simpler interface.
+Tools like Tenorshare ReiBoot offer a Standard Repair option that’s similar to Recovery Mode but with a friendlier interface.
 They can fix system-level issues without erasing data.
 We recommend trying Apple’s built-in Recovery Mode first, but third-party tools are a solid backup option if you’re not comfortable with DFU Mode.